Robert W. Kastenmeier U.S. Courthouse

 The Robert W. Kastenmeier U.S. Courthouse, constructed in 1984 and designed by architect Kenton Peters, is located two blocks from the state capitol in downtown Madison, Wisconsin.
 Named after former U.S. Representative Robert William Kastenmeier (who served from 1959-1991), the five-story building provides courtroom and office space for the federal judiciary and is known for its blue-painted exterior metal panels.

-Public parking is available near the building, and bus routes stop near the courthouse via Madison Metro Transit [nongovernment site].
+Public parking is available near the building, and bus routes stop near the courthouse via Madison Metro Transit.

 A public vending area is located in the first floor lobby.
 Building employees can use the gym, located on the first floor.

-Christopher Sproat's red neon art installation is located in the portico of the Kastenmeier Courthouse.
-The untitled piece contrasts with the building's rich blue facade.
-To see more photos and details of federal artwork, see America's Fine Arts Collection.
+Christopher Sproat’s untitled red neon art installation is located in the portico of the Kastenmeier Courthouse.
+The color of the arwork contrasts with the building’s rich blue facade.
+For more photos and details of federal artwork, see America’s Fine Arts collection.